henkaku/henkaku.github.io/usage.md

 1. {:class="text-warning"}Make sure your Vita is running firmware **3.60**
 2. Open the Web Browser application and visit **{{ site.url }}**
 3. Press the "Install" button
-4. You will get a "Welcome to HENkaku" message.
-Press "OK"
-5. Once the installation is complete, the browser will be closed automatically
+4. Once the installation is complete, the browser will be closed automatically

 <div class="alert alert-info">
   <p>Hint: If you've installed HENkaku before, you can install it again directly from molecularShell's LiveArea.
 Just open the "shell" bubble and use the orange "install" button.</p>